alimahmudlu/egbAppExpo/README.md

 This app includes a role-based authentication system that connects to an external API.
 The system supports:

 - User login and registration
-- Role-based access (employer, isci, worker)
+- Role-based access (employee, isci, worker)
 - Secure token storage
 - Automatic token refresh
 - Persistent sessions